Contents

 Likewise, when asked if they thought the Government should regulate nicotine-free vapes under a similar regulatory framework as nicotine vapes, the majority, 59.6%, said yes, while 32.7% said no, 7.8% said they don’t know.
 With such strong support for simplification, it would not be surprising if the Government chose to include nicotine-free vapes in changes to regulations.

-There has also been confirmation that nicotine-free disposable vapes will be included in the single-use vape ban, which is intended to be in place in April 2025.
+There was also confirmation that nicotine-free disposable vapes would be included in the single-use vape ban, although there is currently no confirmation if this ban will be pursued by the reformed Government.
 The recently released draft Statutory Instrument and Explanatory Memorandum from the English Government cites that the ban on the supply and sale of disposable vapes ‘includes both nicotine and non-nicotine containing products.’

-In the Tobacco and Vapes Bill, introduced to Parliament on 20 March 2024, it was confirmed that the Government are seeking powers to introduce a new age restriction for non-nicotine vapes in England and Wales.
-This is in order to close any loopholes that may be exploited due to nicotine-free products not currently being age restricted.
+In the Tobacco and Vapes Bill, introduced to Parliament on 20 March 2024, it was confirmed that the Government were seeking powers to introduce a new age restriction for non-nicotine vapes in England and Wales.
+This was in order to close any loopholes that may be exploited due to nicotine-free products not currently being age restricted.
 The Bill got its second reading in the House of Commons on 16 April 2024, giving MPs an opportunity to debate the main principles of the Bill, and vote for it to proceed to the committee stage for further debates and amendments.
-Should the bill pass, the Government intend for this age of sale restriction to be brought in April 1 2025, to align with the other measures in the bill and the disposable vape ban.
+However, the Bill was not passed before parliament dissolved on 30 May 2024, and so has effectively been abandoned along with all the progress it had made through parliament thus far.
+The new Labour Government announced in The King's Speech that they do plan to reintroduce the Tobacco and Vapes Bill, although we are yet to find out if it will remain the same or be amended in any way.

 How will the Vaping Products Duty affect the price of nicotine-free vapes?